SAoME/gb-toolbox/README.md

 ## Features

 * Adds a toolbar button for textareas with a collection of frequently used links like Rules, Porting List, etc. (Not added on PM forms and some other forms yet).
-* Adds Modlog, Modnotes and Send PM links to avatar tooltips.
+* Adds Sublog, Modlog, Modnotes and Send PM links to avatar tooltips.

 ## Installation